internxt/drive-desktop-core/docs/TESTING.md

 ## Types

 - Unit tests (`service.test.ts`).
 It just tests the service function inside the file and mocks all other functions.
 - Infra tests (`anything.infra.test.ts`).
-It tests multiple functions and not only a service function.
-- Long tests (`anything.long.test.ts`).
-It can test multiple functions or just one.
-However, we want to keep these tests in a separate runner so as not to block the main runner with slow tests.
+It tests multiple functions and not only a service function or it is a long test.
+We want to keep these tests in a separate runner so as not to block the main runner with slow tests.

 ## Describe